aimms/documentation/webui/dialog-pages.rst

 .. |dialog|  image:: images/dialogicon.png

-This section describes various tasks related to WebUI dialog pages.
+This section describes various tasks related to the WebUI Dialog Pages.

 .. important:: Dialog pages are available in software versions from AIMMS 4.65 onwards.